The Strange Intimacy Of Meeting People While Traveling

 Less performance.

-I used to assume approaching people would feel awkward or intrusive.
+I used to think approaching strangers would feel awkward.

-Then I started traveling alone and realized how many other people were quietly hoping someone would talk to them first.
+I realized how many other people were quietly hoping someone would start the conversation first.

 Especially other solo travelers.